 In November 2016, the FASB issued ASU 2016-18, Statement of Cash Flows (Topic 230) - Statement of Cash Flows (Topic 230): Restricted Cash.
 The amendments in this update apply to all entities that have restricted cash or restricted cash equivalents and are required to present a statement of cash flows under Topic 230.
-The amendments in this Update require that a statement of cash flows explain the change during the period in the total of cash, cash equivalents, and amounts generally described as restricted cash or restricted cash equivalents.
+The amendments in this update require that a statement of cash flows explain the change during the period in the total of cash, cash equivalents, and amounts generally described as restricted cash or restricted cash equivalents.
 The guidance is effective for annual periods beginning after December 15, 2017, and interim periods within those annual periods.
 Early adoption is permitted.
-We are currently evaluating the impact of this standard and we believe that the adoption of this standard will have an immaterial impact on our statement of cash flow.
+Adoption of this standard is not expected to have a material impact on our consolidated financial position, results of operations and statement of cash flows.